 Most millenials were sold the idea that dreams are ninety nine percent nurture and one percent nature.
 But it’s self-evident that not everyone can be LeBron James; on the basketball court it does matter that you’re five-foot-eight.
 The poster on the wall and the pep talks just don’t carry us far enough.
 At some point you just have to have the disposition, physically and mentally, to be among the best.
-Being passionate about a goal isn’t always enough; we need to find our strength-based goals.
+Being passionate about a goal isn’t always enough; we need to set goals based on our strengths.

 It would be easy to stop at this conclusion and wallow in self-pity over our bad luck to have been born ‘us’.
 We could pretend the only thing separating us from something great is genetics.
 But what we would truly mourn is failing to become great at that one thing.
 Perhaps you can’t be in the NBA, perhaps you’ll never sell a gold record.
 But it’s a sucker’s choice to imagine our lives are dichotomously doomed to mediocrity and those reaching greatness in a field.
 Let’s invent another option.